gerth2/gerth2.github.io/_posts/2019-10-19-tuning_pid.md

 Similar to P, if you make D too high, you get instability.

-_Hint: On this system, a good value is around 0.047_
+_Hint: On this system, a good value is less than 0.047_

+Note: The "good" values for D are very small.
+Nearly zero.
+In fact, under most definitions of "optional"< D is not actually required for a flywheel system like this.

 #### I Gain